samduk/testmd/index.md

 * __Step 4__: The ISP checks its Domain Name Server or DNS, in this case China’s root server for the domain, www.aliyun.com’s IP address which is 42.120.158.67
  DNS is the system that connects the domain name, www.aliyun.com, to it’s unique IP address and from there on, the request is transmitted along with the IP address.
 It’s like a phone book.
 There are only limited root servers in the world who have ultimate control over the DNS and China is running its own.
 ISPs could also have their own local DNS

-* Step 5: This step may not apply for websites hosted on Chinese server.
+* __Step 5__: This step may not apply for websites hosted on Chinese server.
 For all other websites, the request goes through the Internet Backbone.
 This is the physical bundle of fiber optic wires connecting the global network, the central network made of many large networks which are interconnected with each other.

 * __Step 6__: The request is then sent to the Web Server that hosts the website.
 (In this case, Aliyun has it’s own server)